wp-plugins/woocommerce-beans/readme.txt

 6. All these shops are already happy with Beans.
 And you?

 == Changelog ==

+= 0.9.62 =
+- Info tag more explicit
+- New Beans description as option
+- Minimal bug fix

 = 0.9.61 =
 - Beans to earn message fix